distributed-system-analysis/pbench/docs/GETTING_STARTED.md

 # Getting Started

-The following is an introduction on how to use the pbench agent.
+The following is an introduction on how to use the Pbench Agent.

-Pbench can be used to either automate tool execution and postprocessing for you, or also run any of its built-in benchmark scripts.
-This first test will run the fio benchmark.
+The Pbench Agent provides a set of convenience scripts for wrapping well-known benchmarks to help automate the execution of those benchmarks with tool data collection and benchmark data capture.

+We'll step through the process of using `pbench-fio`, a convenience script that wraps the well-known `fio` benchmark.

 ## Installation